Health Insurance for Rare Diseases & Coverage | PolicyX

 • Support

-We celebrate Rare Disease Day on every last day of February to support the patients and generate awareness for rare diseases among the general public.
+Rare Disease Day is observed on the last day of February each year to support patients and raise public awareness about rare diseases.

 In case of any query, you can call our experts at PolicyX.